Post: 9 Predictive Analytics Strategies for Talent Acquisition in 2026

 - Cadence: Weekly operational view for recruiters.
 Monthly strategic view for recruiting leadership.
 Quarterly trend analysis for executive reporting.

-Before You Build: The Non-Negotiable Prerequisites
+Before You Build: Non-Negotiable Prerequisites

 Clean, Structured Resume Data